ctch3ng/Setting-Up-Nginx-Proxy-Manager-on-Docker-with-macvlan/README.md

           gateway: "192.168.0.1"
 ```
 ## Notes:
-- Replace eth1 with the appropriate interface for your setup.
+- Replace `eth1` with the appropriate interface for your setup.
-- Ensure that 192.168.0.254 is not already in use on your network.
+- Ensure that `192.168.0.254` is not already used on your network.

 ## Step 2: Configure DuckDNS
 - Sign up for an account on DuckDNS.